Seneca-SCPA/Applied-Problem-Solving/docs/functions.md

 2. Implicit
 3. Both explicit and implicit

-Let's have a look at these methods and how they will be documented in pseudo code.
+Let's have a look at these methods and how they will be documented in pseudocode.

 :::tip Reminder
 Since these notes will be limiting the use of flowcharts to the `main` overview process only, we won't need to concern ourselves with documenting return values for flowcharting.